 Automatic Laser Cat Toys

-Automatic laser cat toys are a good option for both physical and mental stimulation.
-Most automatic laser toys are meant for short term entertainment and will have an auto shut off feature to prevent over-stimulation.
-Our favourite automatic laser toy is the Frolicat bolt automatic laser.
+Automatic laser cat toys for active cats are a good option for both physical and mental stimulation.
+Most automatic cat toys are meant for short-term entertainment and will have an auto shut-off feature to prevent over-stimulation.
+Our favourite automatic laser toy is the PetSafe FroliCat Bolt Automatic Laser.

 This toy will have your cat running, jumping, and pouncing, encouraging short bursts of very high energy.
 Position this toy in an open area, and turn it on.
 The laser will move sporadically around the room to encourage your cat to hunt down the erratic red dot.

 Hanging Cat Toys

 Toys that cling to windows, or hang from doorknobs are great for giving your cat a chance to land a good old-fashioned surprise attack.
 The Kong Window Cling Teaser is filled with catnip and makes crinkly noises to keep your cat coming back for more.
 The Window Cling Teaser attaches to any smooth surface with a durable suction cup, making it a versatile toy no matter what space your cat is in.

 For bigger or highly active cats, try finding more challenging places to put the toy to increase their activity levels.